 - It was a blast.
-But to say it was messy would be an understatement .
-I confined the mess by sealing the confetti under a 2nd layer of contact paper.
+But to say it was messy would be an understatement.
+I confined the mess by sealing the confetti under the 2nd layer of contact paper.

 - Then cut them into egg shapes.
 Aren’t they pretty??

-- I used a little double stick tape to make sure that the paper was stuck together, because there were so many layers of confetti that the contact paper didn’t stick.
+- There were so many layers of confetti, the contact paper didn’t stick.
+So I used a little double stick tape to make sure that the paper stuck together.
 The double stick tape did the trick and I put them up in the window.
-Even in the dark gloomy rain these brightened up our playroom!
+Even in the dark gloomy rain, these brightened up our playroom!